cumtr/PmR/README.md

 ------------------

 PmR requires the paired-end ddRAD sequences files (R1 and R2), a file of barcodes/individuals matching, a file of parameters and a file of adapters sequences.
-All these files have to be directly placed in the DATA directory.
+All these files have to be directly placed in the **DATA/** directory.

 #### 2.1 - Parameters files (params.txt)